collapsed-stacks/startups/questions/7751/how-to-live-with-big-competitors.md

 - posted by: [Philipp](https://stackexchange.com/users/1777092/philipp) on 2015-11-08
 - score: 4

-<p>Try to find a niche not covered by the big ones.
+Try to find a niche not covered by the big ones.
 Look for a target audience with special preferences and needs which the big ones do not cater to.
-Or look for something the big ones are commonly criticized for and concentrate on being better in this regard.</p>
+Or look for something the big ones are commonly criticized for and concentrate on being better in this regard.

-<p>When you can't find anything like that, you might want to look for another product.
-It is hard to survive on a market when there are competitors with far more capital offering the exact same thing.</p>
+When you can't find anything like that, you might want to look for another product.
+It is hard to survive on a market when there are competitors with far more capital offering the exact same thing.